Lena Morrow Lewis: Return to California

 The 1920s found Lewis in San Francisco, California, and still active in the Socialist Party.
-She was the SPA's nominee for Lieutenant Governor of California in 1926, winning an impressive 56,000 votes in the race — more than 10,000 more than garnered by writer Upton Sinclair, the Socialist candidate for Governor.
+She was the SPA's nominee for Lieutenant Governor of California in 1926, winning an impressive 56,000 votes in the race—more than 10,000 more than garnered by writer Upton Sinclair, the Socialist candidate for Governor.
 Lewis was also the nominee of the California Socialists for United States Senate in 1928.

 Lewis was elected the State Secretary of the Socialist Party of California in 1925 and remained in that capacity until 1930, serving also during this time as editor of the Socialist Party newspaper Labor World.
 She also maintained an active membership in the Women's International League for Peace and Freedom and the League of Women Voters.

 In 1931, Lewis was elected to the governing National Executive Committee of the Socialist Party of America.

-Lewis resigned from the Socialist Party in 1936 to join the Social Democratic Federation which separated from the SPA over ideological disagreements.
+Lewis resigned from the Socialist Party in 1936 to join the Social Democratic Federation (United States) which separated from the SPA over ideological disagreements.
 She spent her last years organizing the library of the Rand School of Social Science that had been founded to teach socialism.